Chidiock Tichborne: Elegy

 And now I live, and now my life is done.

 This is the first printed version from Verses of Prayse and Joye (1586).
 The original text differs slightly: along with other minor differences, the first line of the second verse reads "The spring is past, and yet it hath not sprung," and the third line reads "My youth is gone, and yet I am but young."

 The last word in the third line, "tares," refers to a harmful "weed" that resembles corn when young, and is a reference to Matt.
 13:24–30.

 To His Friend (assumed to be Anthony Babington)

 Good sorrow cease, false hope be gone, misfortune once farewell;

 Come, solemn muse, the sad discourse of our adventures tell.

-A friend I had whose special part made mine affection his;
+A friend I had whose special heart made mine affections his;

 We ruled tides and streams ourselves, no want was in our bliss.